 The new schedule should show up at the top of the left side of the interface.
 Click on “Default” just below “Run Period Profiles.

-Hover over the blue horizontal line and set it to “68” Fahrenheit.
+Hover over the blue horizontal line and set it to “20” Celcius.

-Go back to the “HVAC Systems” tab and select the scheduled setpoint manager.
+Go back to the “HVAC Systems” tab, “Air Loop HVAC 1” and select the scheduled setpoint manager.

-Set the “Schedule Name” field to “Constant 68F”.
+Set the “Schedule Name” field to “Constant 20C”.